 The best low storage alternative to Chrome is Opera Mini, which comes in at around 15 MB of storage.
 A full-featured browser, Opera Mini will let you do anything that Chrome can do.
 The only downside is that if you're a fan of cross-device syncing, then you'll need to install Opera on your PC as well as your phone.

 There are also a couple of great Google alternatives to some big storage apps.
 Microsoft's Word suite has an app that is fantastic for working on presentations and papers on your phablet, but that app takes up 92 MB of storage.
 Switching to Google Docs, on the other hand, will give you all the same functionality (plus cloud storage) in a mere 25 MB.

 If music is your thing, then the Spotify app could be eating up a chunk of your storage (coming in at around 93 MB).
 Moving over to Google Play Music will use just 35 MB of space, and still give you the same streaming services (at a cost, naturally), as well as massive amounts of cloud storage for your music collection.

 And All the Rest…

 A big picture editor?
-PicsArt is one of the biggest photo editing apps around, popular due not just to its awesome editing functions, but also it's social media element.
-But at around 73 MB, PicsArt isn't exactly a lite app.
+PicsArt is one of the biggest photo editing apps around, popular due not just to its impressive editing functions, but also it's social media element.
+But at approximately 73 MB, PicsArt isn't exactly a lite app.
 A great alternative is Pixlr, which at just 32 MB is the absolute smallest photo editing app around (as well as one of the best).